 Cabrillo National Monument in Point Loma (Bayside Trail) – In the same vein as Torrey Pines State Reserve, the Bayside trail in Point Loma in one of the prettiest coastal hikes I’ve done.

 It’s a relatively easy hike, clocking in at 2.8 miles and a mild elevation gain of 400 ft.
 This hike takes around two hours to complete.

 My favorite components of the hike are the Cabrillo National Monument, which is a statue dedicated to Juan Rodriguez Cabrillo who discovered California in 1542.

 I also loved going inside the old Point Loma Lighthouse, and looking out over the ocean after climbing the winding staircase.
-The constant views of the blue Pacific Ocean throughout the hike only added to the good vibes of this trail.
+The constant views of the blue Pacific Ocean throughout the hike only added to the good vibes of the trail.

-This trail is good if you just want to get outside, feel a little bit of a sea breeze, enjoy stunning scenery, but don’t want to break a sweat.
+This trail is good if you just want to get outside, feel a bit of a sea breeze, enjoy stunning scenery, but don’t want to break a sweat.

 Mount Woodson (aka Potato Chip Rock) – The hardest hike I’ve accomplished in San Diego, if only because of its steep inclines and declines and lack of shade.